The Death And Life Of Iran's Lake Urmia

 Iran's Lake Urmia was once the second-largest saltwater lake in the world, covering more than 2,000 square miles at its deepest in the 1990s.

-In the last two decades, the lake has dried out, shrinking at times to less than 20% of its average size.
+In the past two decades, the lake has dried out, shrinking at times to less than 20% of its average size.
 It's not a story of climate change, though that certainly contributed.
 It's a case of water mismanagement.

 Scientists call it a "contemporary environmental catastrophe" and a "tragic wake-up call" to rethink how the resource is managed in water-scarce countries.